 The web Browser you are currently using is unsupported, and some features of this site may not work as intended.
 Please update to a modern browser such as Chrome, Firefox or Edge to experience all features Michigan.gov has to offer.

-Handout for those exposed – give to confirmed MPV cases to share with close contacts
+Handout for those exposed – give to confirmed mpox cases to share with close contacts

 For more information or for questions, please contact your local health department.
 If you need additional information, contact MDHHS Communicable Disease at 517-335-8165.

-Tecovirimat (TPOXX) may be considered for treatment in people infected with monkeypox virus (MPV).
+Tecovirimat (TPOXX) may be considered for treatment in people infected with mpox virus.

 Prior to ordering, review the TPOXX Request Procedure for eligibility criteria.

 - To request TPOXX for a patient, contact the local health department (LHD).
 When product is available, requester and the LHD will arrange delivery of product locally.